gildas-lormeau/zip.js/docs/interfaces/ZipDirectoryEntryImportOptions.md

 path components ignored when building the tree (e.g. `"a/b.txt"` and `"./a/b.txt"`), or one can be a file and the other a directory holding it (e.g. `"a"` and `"a/b.txt"`).

-`"throw"` refuses the zip file with an [ERR\_DUPLICATE\_IMPORTED\_ENTRY](../variables/ERR_DUPLICATE_IMPORTED_ENTRY.md) error, whose `cause` property holds the [EntryMetaData](EntryMetaData.md) instance of the entry that could not be imported.
+`"throw"` refuses the zip file with an [ERR\_DUPLICATE\_IMPORTED\_ENTRY](../variables/ERR_DUPLICATE_IMPORTED_ENTRY.md) error, whose
+`cause.entry` property holds the [EntryMetaData](EntryMetaData.md) instance of the entry that could not be imported.
 The filesystem is left unchanged, i.e. the entries imported before the error are removed and the content held before the import is restored.

 `"keep-first"` ignores the entry claiming a node already taken, and `"keep-last"` replaces the entry holding the node, which is the behavior of most zip tools.
 The entries that do not collide